 Luftwaffe Bomber Crewmen:

-He now must be in charge of the Squadron, He often wears standard breeches, and a light blue shirt with standard woven insignia sewed to it too.
-The uniform is topped off with the expensive Officer Schirmmütz that has been crushed as is favored by many combat veterans.
+He now must be in charge of the Squadron, He often wears standard breeches and a light blue shirt with standard woven insignia sewn to it too.
+The uniform is topped off with the expensive Officer Schirmmütz that has been crushed, as is favored by many combat veterans.

-A similar situation with the nice dress 4-pocket uniform, and serving through much of the same situation, but he has gained the range up to Haumpmann (Captain), a good place to be nonetheless, though now his aircraft has become much more obsolete, and his opponents multiplying, with more modern aircraft, his fate much be pretty clear.
-Now serving In Russia, he has tried to adapt the aircraft on low level bombing and using 37mm guns mounted under the wings to take on the hoards of enemy tanks that keep pounding away at the German Infantrymen, and now pushing them back, and winter is coming.
+A similar situation with the nice dress 4-pocket uniform, and serving through much of the same situation, but he has gained the rank up to Hauptmann (Captain), a good place to be nonetheless, though now his aircraft has become much more obsolete, and his opponents are multiplying, with more modern aircraft, his fate must be pretty clear.
+Now serving in Russia, he has tried to adapt the aircraft to low-level bombing and using 37mm guns mounted under the wings to take on the hordes of enemy tanks that keep pounding away at the German Infantrymen, and now pushing them back, and winter is coming.

 Unteroffizier, Kampfgeschwader 88.
 ‘Legion Condor’ & Kampfgeschwader 1.
 ‘Hinddenburg’ :

-Kampfgeshwader 88 flew in Spain as part of the Condor Legion flying early variants of He-111 and Do-17 Medium bombers.
-The Legion served until 1939 when the Spanish Civil War was declared over by the leader of the Nationalist Forces, Francisco Franco.
+Kampfgeschwader 88 flew in Spain as part of the Condor Legion, flying early variants of He-111 and Do-17 Medium bombers.
+The Legion served until 1939, when the Spanish Civil War was declared over by the leader of the Nationalist Forces, Francisco Franco.

 Formed from Stab/KG 152 Hindenburg at Neubrandenburg in May 1939.
 I./KG 1 was formed from IV./KG 152, II/KG 1 was formed from the contribution of ‘I' and ‘III./KG 1 in December 1939.
-They Flew in the He-111 and later He-177 aircraft, engaging in every front from the Battle of Poland to the Italian Campaign at the end of the war.
-Eastern Front battles included the Seige of Leningrad, the Dwmyansk Pocket, the Caucasus Mountains, as well as the Battle for Kursk and Stalingrad.
+They flew in the He-111 and later He-177 aircraft, engaging on every front from the Battle of Poland to the Italian Campaign at the end of the war.
+Eastern Front battles included the Siege of Leningrad, the Demyansk Pocket, the Caucasus Mountains, as well as the Battle for Kursk and Stalingrad.

-Serving as a gunner and flight engineer he has been awarded the ‘Luftwaffe Fligerschutzenabzeichen fur Bordschutzen und Bordmechaniker’ for five operational flights.
-In addition, he has been awarded the Kreigsverdienstkeruz mit Schwerten II.
+Serving as a gunner and flight engineer, he has been awarded the ‘Luftwaffe Fligerschutzenabzeichen fur Bordschutzen und Bordmechaniker’ for five operational flights.
+In addition, he has been awarded the Kriegsverdienstkreuz mit Schwerten II.
 Klasse and the Winterschlacht im Osten.

 With this uniform, he will wear matching trousers, a shirt, marching boots, and an enlisted belt with a buckle.
 He can wear a variation of headgear to include the Schirmmutz, Fliegermutz, or Stahlhelm.